google/vc-defer/README.md

 This package makes Emacs VC operations fast(er).

-The Defer-Vc package aims to make Emacs faster by deferring non-essential work related to Emacs' built in "VC" mode, with a minimum negative impact.
+The Vc-Defer package aims to make Emacs faster by deferring non-essential work related to Emacs' built in "VC" mode, with a minimum negative impact.
 In particular, all VC commands should still work normally when invoked explicitly, even in buffers that Emacs has not yet determined the VC state for.